smoke header image

 Carbon Capture and Storage

-Carbon Capture and Storage of Fossil Fuel Gasses
+What is Carbon Capture and Storage

 As its name suggests, the idea behind carbon capture is to capture and store these emissions before they have chance to damage the environment producing a cleaner technology.
 Carbon capture and storage (CCS) technologies pitch themselves along side renewable energy technologies as a way of combating climate change.